Meet the Desert Creatures

 Many unique creatures live in the Sonoran Desert that spreads across the areas of Arizona, California, Texas, New Mexico and Mexico.
 Some are featured in this new book, "Who Will Save the Desert?"

 Below is information about the real animals mentioned in this story.
 There is an author sketch here but during your research on the animals, find an actual photo of each animal and compare it to the illustration in the book.
+There may be some differences between the art in the book and the way the REAL animal appears.
+Find others from the book that are not listed here: javelina, roadrunner, bobcat, coyote, Gila monster, and tarantula.
 Try sketching your own set of animals!

 Santiago - Regal Horned Lizard